-How to be well: Embrace the sun.
+How to be well: Embrace the sun

 3 reasons why just 15 minutes of sunlight a day can improve mood, physical well-being, and sleep cycles.

-This week, for Mental Health Awareness Month—we challenge you to feel the sun on your skin for at least 15 minutes every day.
+This week, for Mental Health Awareness Month, we challenge you to feel the sun on your skin for at least 15 minutes every day.
 Here’s why:

 1. Sunlight has a direct impact on optimism.

 Of course, sunlight is likely not an end-all remedy for severe mental illnesses.
-But if you haven’t been feeling the brightest—it’s worth considering how much time you’ve been spending outside.
+But if you haven’t been feeling the brightest — it’s worth considering how much time you’ve been spending outside.
 Start to think of your weather app as a mental health tool.

 2. Sunlight also helps maintain physical well-being.

 Vitamin D and serotonin are not only crucial for mood health, but also in how well our bodies function.
 At least 1,000 different genes are known to be regulated by vitamin D. A few major call-outs: calcium metabolism and immune system function.
-Without adequate vitamin D levels, our bones will not develop properly, and our immune cells have to work overtime to keep us from getting ill.
+Without adequate vitamin D levels, our bones may not develop properly and our immune cells have to work overtime to keep us from getting ill.

 3. Sunlight is crucial for a healthy sleep/wake cycle.